Analysis | With Carson Wentz, the Commanders hope his production finally matches his talent

 “[The Colts are] more disappointed in the day-to-day person and the locker room leader he must be,” ESPN analyst Dan Orlovsky said on the air shortly after the trade.

-During his news conference at last week’s NFL combine, Ballard hinted that Wentz needed to learn to better handle criticism and that “it’ll be interesting to see how he grows from this.
+During his news conference at the NFL combine last week, Ballard hinted that Wentz needed to learn to better handle criticism and that “it’ll be interesting to see how he grows from this.
 I think he will.”

 In Washington, Wentz may have one of the best supporting casts of his career.
 He’s downgrading at running back — Indianapolis’s Jonathan Taylor was the class of the league last season — but getting a boost along the offensive line and with his pass catchers.
-Last season, rookie wideout Michael Pittman Jr. (1,082 yards, six touchdowns), one of his only consistent options, became his second 1,000-yard receiver (joining Eagles tight end Zach Ertz, who had 1,163 in 2018).
+Last season, wideout Michael Pittman Jr. (1,082 yards, six touchdowns), one of his only consistent options, became his second 1,000-yard receiver (joining Eagles tight end Zach Ertz, who had 1,163 in 2018).
 The combination of wide receiver Terry McLaurin, running back Antonio Gibson and tight end Logan Thomas, among others, should help.

 After two years of scrappy underdog stories, Washington made a bet that Wentz’s talent will trump his question marks and help Washington’s offense make the strides Rivera wants it to.